 A permit is required to undertake excavation and/or landscape works on nature strips.

-The grass on a nature strip can be replaced without a permit from Council, but other modifications must go through the permit approval process.
+The grass on a nature strip can be renewed without a permit from Council, but other modifications must go through the permit approval process.

 Please read through the steps below and apply for your Planting on Nature Strip permit.

-Information, restrictions and resources on how to plant on your nature strip.
-Please read the guidelines and options for planting before applying for a permit.
+For information on what to do and what not to do, restrictions, and resources on how to plant on your nature strip, please read the guidelines and options for planting before applying for a permit.

 When applying online, we will also ask you for: